Magic Leap sponsored Game Jam at UT Austin

 Ashes of Creation Alpha 1

 My career with Intrepid hit significant turning point after 7 months.
 From fixing bugs to implementing minor features, I was eventually designated “owner” of our narrative event system.
 Sadly, the system fell short of our Alpha 1 testing window, because of packaged-only bugs related to server meshing.
-Still, this testing phase was pivotal for the studio’s growth, and I grew significantly as a developer by being part of it.

 Key Contributions: